 The Internet Has Changed Since 1994

 I used to build starter websites for small businesses and I was completely transparent about the entire process.
-I even went as far as outlining the website creation process so they can attempt it themselves before sinking a couple of grand on a website for a business that isn’t proven yet.
+I even went as far as outlining the website creation process so they can attempt it themselves before sinking a couple of grand on a website for a business that isn’t proven yet (sorry, I no longer build those types of websites).

 This advertising “website design company” set off every bullshit alarm I had and then some.
 The sad part is, they’ve been in business since 1994 probably using tactics like this, which means it is probably still fooling people into doing business with them.